Multiple Message Processing and Monitoring

 Introduction

-The GraphQL API extension was developed to solve the problem of batch external message processing.
+The Message Monitor GraphQL API extension was developed to solve the problem of batch external message processing.
 Typically, to process large amounts of messages (which includes sending them, receiving their status, and retrying in case of failure), one would need to create a separate message sending request for each message and perform multiple queries to check the status of each message.

-The Message Monitor API optimizes the process by taking advantage of the fact that all users walk along the same shards.
+optimizes the process by taking advantage of the fact that all users walk along the same shards.
 Even when a client works with just one contract and performs many external requests, it has to perform block walking along the same blocks for each message.
-Message Monitor caches the transactions of the last block to provide all users with shard block walking on the backend side.
+Message Monitor

 Also it ensures a transaction error trace is received on the backend if the transaction was not executed onchain within the specified timeout.

-Message Monitor GraphQL API extension can be used in 2 ways:
+GraphQL API extension can be used in 2 ways:

-• subscribe for the statuses of a batch of messages via websocket
+subscribe for the statuses of a batch of messages via websocket

-• query the status of a batch of messages with 1 query
+query the status of a batch of messages with 1 query

 GraphQL Query